urbit/docs/tutorials/arvo/cli-tutorial.md

     *(quip card _^|(..on-init))
 ```

-Called when a previously made connection is to be disconnected.
+Called when a previously made session gets disconnected from.

 ### `default` core

 This core contains the bare minimum implementation of the additional `shoe` arms
 beyond the 10 standard Gall app ams.
 It is used
-analogously to how the `default-agent` core is used for Gall apps.
+analogously to how the `default-agent` core is used for regular Gall apps.

 ### `agent` core

-This is a wrapper core designed to wrap the `shoe` core, which has too many
+This is a function for wrapping a `shoe` core, which has too many
-arms to be a Gall agent core.
+arms to be a valid Gall agent core.
 This turns it into a standard Gall agent core by
 integrating the additional arms into the standard ones.

 ## The `sole` library {#the-sole-library}

-`shoe` apps create `shoe-effect` cards of the `[%shoe
+`shoe` apps may create specialized cards of the `[%shoe
-...]` shape, which currently just wrap `sole-effect`s, i.e. instructions for displaying text and producing other effects in the console.
+(list @ta) shoe-effect]` shape, where `shoe-effect` currently just wrap `sole-effect`s, i.e. instructions for displaying text and producing other effects in the console.

 The list of possible `sole-effects` can be found in `/sur/sole.hoon`.
 A few
-commonly used ones are as follows. `[%txt p=tape]` is used to display a line of text. `[%bel ~]`
+commonly used ones are as follows.
+- `[%txt tape]` is used to display a line of text.
-is used to emit a beep. `[%pro sole-prompt]` is used to set the prompt. `[%mor
+- `[%bel ~]` is used to emit a beep.
+- `[%pro sole-prompt]` is used to set the prompt.
-p=(list sole-effect)]` is used to emit multiple effects.
+- `[%mor (list sole-effect)]` is used to emit multiple effects.

 For example, a `sole-effect` that beeps and displays `This is some text.` would
 be structured as